ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - The VAT number of your company (EU only)
 - Contact email addresses for receiving the download link for the license file, updates and other non invoice related information
 - List of license groups and maximum members in the following format (see '[How license groups work](#how-license-groups-work)' for details):
-  - DNS domain name of the Active Directory domain (not the email domain) the license group is in.
+  - DNS domain name of the on-prem Active Directory domain (not the email domain) the license group is in.
-    - Use 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
-Only one pure Azure AD group is supported, it must be the group with the highest priority (first list entry).
+    - Use 'EntraID' or 'AzureAD' if the group only exists in Entra ID/Azure AD and is not synced with your on-prem Active Directory.
+Only one pure Entra ID/Azure AD group is supported, and it must be the group with the highest priority (first list entry).
-  - Security identifier (SID) of the group, as string in the "S-[...]" format
+  - Security identifier (SID) of the group, as string in the "S-[...]" format.
+Only the SID is supported, other attributes such as GUID, Display Name, or SamAccountName are not supported.
   - If multiple license groups are defined, designate one of these groups as default or fallback group.
 For details, see '[How license groups work](#how-license-groups-work)'.

 The license file contains the following information:
 - Invoice address of the Benefactor Circle member
 - Date until the license is valid
-- DNS domain name, SID and maximum number of members for one or multiple license groups
+- DNS domain name of the on-prem Active Directory domain (if applicable), SID and maximum number of members for one or multiple license groups

 To use the license file, just add two parameters to your call of Set-OutlookSignatures.ps1:
 - `BenefactorCircleLicenseFile` with the path to your individualized license file